bobbingwide/oik-nivo-slider/readme.txt

 * first version works with oik version 1.11

 == Changelog ==
+= 1.14.1 =
+* Added: New theme called 'custom' which allows you more control over styling.
+Issue #2
+* Changed: Logic now sets style=display:none on all but the first image to be displayed, for attachments and screenshots
+* Fixed: Reverted deferred registration of the [nivo] shortcode.
+Issue #1

 = 1.14.0 =
 * Added: link=full parameter option to open the full sized image.
 * Changed: Supports symlinked installations.